Part 2: How to Choose a Protein Powder

 In Part 1 we discussed a little bit about determining whether you need to be supplementing protein and the two main options that exist – whey and vegan proteins.

-The way I see it, or the way this particular expert leans, is if you can do whey, whey is the best wayto go, all the way (I was trying to fit more “way/wheys” in that sentence, but I’m stumped at 6).
+Protein Powder: The way I see it, or the way this particular expert leans, is if you can do whey, whey is the best way to go, all the way (I was trying to fit more “way/wheys” in that sentence, but I’m stumped at 6).

 Whey makes up 20% of the proteins found in dairy products and they isolate it for supplements by putting it through varying degrees of filtering processes (more on that below).
-As an animal-based protein, whey is also a complete protein (containing all 9 essential amino acids at their needed levels) and better absorbed and utilized than vegan proteins due to its high biological value.
+As an animal-based Protein Powder, whey is also a complete Protein Powder (containing all 9 essential amino acids at their needed levels) and is better absorbed and utilized than vegan proteins due to its high biological value.

-It’s one of the quickest, if not the quickest, way to get protein into your muscles and it contains lots of branched-chain aminos, great for muscle recovery.
+It’s one of the quickest, if not the quickest, ways to get Protein Powder into your muscles and it contains lots of branched-chain amino, great for muscle recovery.
 That’s why I say: if you can do whey, do whey (bustin’ mad rhymes!).

 Concentrate vs. Isolate – Which Whey to Go?

 (I’m not going to be getting sick of these whey/way puns any time soon.
 Just warning you).